github/docs/content/billing/managing-billing-for-your-github-account/one-time-payments-for-customers-in-india.md

 ---
 title: One-time payments for customers in India
-intro: "Customers in India who have been impacted by the Reserve Bank of India's recurring payment regulation can now make one-time payments for their GitHub subscriptions and services."
+intro: Customers in India who have been impacted by the Reserve Bank of India's recurring payment regulation can now make one-time payments for their GitHub subscriptions and services.
 redirect_from:
   - /early-access/billing/india-rbi-regulation
 versions: